ecmwf/anemoi-datasets/docs/using/combining.rst

    :align: center
    :alt: Concatenation

-Please note that you can pass more than two ``zarr`` files to the function.
+Please note that you can pass more than two datasets to the function.

-   **NOTE:** When concatenating file, the statistics are not recomputed;
-   it is the statistics of first file that are returned to the user.
+   **NOTE:** When concatenating datasets, the statistics are not recomputed; it is the statistics of first dataset that are returned to the user.
+You can change this using the :ref:`selecting-statistics` option.

 .. _join: